saucelabs/sauce_bindings/java/junit4/README.md

 # SauceBindings JUnit4

 [SauceBindings](https://opensource.saucelabs.com/sauce_bindings/) exists to provide the simplest way to get up and going with executing your tests on Sauce Labs.

-Except your tests still need to run using a test runner, and test runners require their own boilerplate.
-SauceBindings JUnit4 makes writing Sauce Labs tests even easier:
+* If you use JUnit 4, you can use this package to remove even more boilerplate code.
+* If you use TestNG, [go here](https://github.com/saucelabs/sauce_bindings/tree/main/java/testng)

+### Advantages

 * Automatically creates a test name based on the method name of the test
-* Automatically sends pass/fail information to SauceLabs at the end of the test
+* Automatically sends correct pass/fail information to Sauce Labs at the end of the test
 * Automatically sends error message and stack trace information to your Sauce Labs log when a test fails
+* Completely customizable

-#### Requirements
+### Requirements
-Just add sauce_bindings_junit4 to your pom file.
-That's it!
+Just add sauce_bindings_junit4 to your pom file:

 ```xml
 <dependency>